 17 – During a speech in Florida, Nixon insists “I am not a crook”

-25 – A military coup in Greece ousts the government of President Papadopoulos.
+25 – A military coup in Greece ousts the hated government of self-appointed President George Papadopoulos.

 26 – A released White House tape is revealed to have had eighteen minutes erased from it.
 President Nixon‘s secretary Rose Mary Woods accepts responsibility for accidentally causing the erasure, but technical experts state that neither an electric typewriter nor a high-intensity light could have erased the portion, as a White House lawyer suggested.

 26 – Bass player John Rostill of The Shadows is electrocuted while playing guitar in his home studio.